loxilb-io/loxilbdocs/docs/integrate_bgp_eng.md

 The neighbors item need info about the IP address and as-id information of the BGP router peering with loxilb.
 In this example, calico's BGP information (192.168.57.101) and external BGP information (129.168.20.55) were registered.

 ### 4.3 Add router-id to the lo interface of the loxilb container
-You need to add the IP registered as loxilb router-id in the gobgp_loxilb.yaml file to the lo interface of loxilb docker.
+We need to add the IP registered as loxilb router-id in the gobgp_loxilb.yaml file to the lo interface of loxilb docker.
 ```
 sudo docker exec -ti loxilb ip addr add 172.1.0.2/32 dev lo
 ```